alphagov/government-service-design-manual/service-manual/making-software/analytics-tools.md

 This involved triggering events that can be picked up by Google Analytics at various points down the page: 25%, 50%, 75% and 100%.

-The funnel visualisation shows the proportion of users who move on to the next page and the number who exit the site (ie the drop out rate).
+The funnel visualisation shows the proportion of users who move on to the next page and the number who exit the site (i.e. the drop out rate).

 !['Register to vote' conversion funnel](https://assets.digital.cabinet-office.gov.uk/designprinciples/funnel-conversion-5f179f569db3adde3c0cb02e58385cb5.png)